Mariners vs. Angels Player Props Betting Odds

 France Stats

-- France has 19 doubles, five home runs, 16 walks and 28 RBI (66 total hits).
-He has swiped one base.
+- Ty France has 20 doubles, five home runs, 16 walks and 28 RBI (67 total hits).
+He has stolen one base.

-- France hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .455 with three doubles and three RBI.
+- France takes a six-game streak with at least one hit into this one.
+During his last 10 games he is hitting .341 with five doubles and four RBI.

 France Recent Games